garysweaver/irie/README.md

   # Default for :using in can_filter_by.
   self.can_filter_by_default_using = [:eq]

-  # Delimiter for values in request parameter values.
-  self.filter_split = ','

   # Use one or more alternate request parameter names for functions, e.g.
   # `self.function_param_names = {distinct: :very_distinct, limit: [:limit, :limita]}`